 Join our creative community as we grow together and build our gifts toward the creation of professional portfolios.
 You’ll engage a full range of literary endeavors including creating poetry, stories, and essays.
 You’ll learn to manage the editing, designing, and publishing of online and print journals.
 Additionally, you’ll present your work at conferences and at public readings.
 Our goal is to graduate confident, skilled writers who can use their gifts to serve their professions and their communities as authors, editors, teachers, or writers in professional settings.

 - Create your voice as a writer through one-on-one mentoring in a program designed to prepare confident authors.

-- Find belonging in our supportive community of writers by participating in off-campus retreats and becoming a member of the international honors society, Sigma Tau Delta, by participating in social events, outings to theater performances, and community service.
+- Find belonging in our supportive community of writers by participating in off-campus retreats, and in social events, outings to theater performances, and community service.

 - Become who you’re meant to be through deep study of faith-relevant authors and a faith-welcoming learning environment.